Sol-Client/client/README.md

 > :warning: This project contains license violations.
 I am in the process of fixing them, either by rewriting the code myself, or relicensing the project.
+Since ReplayMod code is used, it can't be easily replaced

 # Sol Client